viamrobotics/docs/docs/tutorials/how-to-make-an-led-blink-with-a-raspberry-pi-and-python.md

 python3 blink.py
 ```

-If your robot has been successfully configured, and is able to connect to the Viam App, you should see something like this printed to the terminal after running your program.
+If you successfully configured your robot and it is able to connect to the Viam App, you should see something like this printed to the terminal after running your program.
 What you see here is a list of the various resources, components, and services that have been configured to your robot in the Viam App.

 ![A screenshot from the Visual Studio Code command line that prints the output of print(robot.resource_names) when your Raspberry Pi has correctly connected and initialized with the Viam App.
 The output is an array of resources that have been pulled from the Viam App.
 Some of these are the Vision Service, Data Manager, and Board.](img/how-to-make-an-led-blink-with-a-raspberry-pi-and-python/image4.png)